mughees-tariq/ChronoRift-OS-SFML/README.md

 - **Human Interfacing Process (HIP)** — Handles all keyboard input from the player.
 Writes chosen actions into shared memory for the Arbiter to resolve.
 - **Automated Strategic Process (ASP)** — Manages all enemy decision-making.
 Each enemy runs in its own dedicated thread inside the ASP; all threads run concurrently but only the one granted a turn by the Arbiter acts.

-All three processes communicate exclusively through a **single POSIX shared memory segment** — no pipes anywhere.
+All three processes communicate exclusively through a **single POSIX shared memory segment**, no pipes anywhere.

 ---